Verbal Knowledge Transfer

 Book to brain direct learning transfer is based on the flow of knowledge transfer.
 In school ecosystem, the flow of knowledge zeids is described by the upper limb and brachial plexus of motor science.

-Pre-trained Students and Brainpage Modules
+Pre-Trained Learners and Brainpage Modules

 The neuroscience of knowledge transfer is important for the production of high performing students in the collaborative classroom.
 The limbic, motor and cognitive systems of brain mechanism play vital roles in the knowledge transfer of school system.